VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ### Data updates

-VictoriaMetrics doesn't support updating already exiting sample values to new ones.
+VictoriaMetrics doesn't support updating already existing sample values to new ones.
 It stores all the ingested data points for the same time series with identical timestamps.
 While is possible substituting old time series with new time series via [removal of old time series](#how-to-delete-timeseries) and then [writing new time series](#backfilling), this approach should be used only for one-off updates.
 It shouldn't be used for frequent updates because of non-zero overhead related to data removal.